46 dogs in pet hotel saved during New Jersey fire. See bodycam video of their rescue

 "We pretty much were like a dog Uber service"

 In all, 46 dogs were saved by first responders and taken to another pet boarding facility in the area.
-All were in good shape, reportedly.
+All were reportedly in good shape.

 "With the assistance of other police departments locally, we pretty much were like a dog Uber service.
 We got them to another location in that same complex that was vacant," said Officer Stacy Chiarolanza.